AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 ### VS Code (or Cursor)

-Here’s a step-by-step guide to using the Nexus with VS Code, through Jupyter notebooks.
+Here's a step-by-step guide to using the Nexus with VS Code, through Jupyter notebooks.

 1.  **Log in to the Nexus**
     See above.